 Chen, Dalson.
 "U of W Battles Plagiarism; 35 Cases Last Semester."
 The Windsor Star, 8 Feb.
 2013, p.
 A1.
 Canadian Newsstand, ra.ocls.ca/ra/algologin.aspx?inst=algonquin&/login?url=https://search-proquest-com.eztest.ocls.ca/docview/1285227493?accountid=39943.

 Author's Last Name, First Name or Username.
 "Title of Blog Post."
 Name of Blog, Blog Publisher if available, Day Month Year of Blog Post, URL.
 Accessed Day Month Year.

 Naish, Darren.
 "If Bigfoot Were Real."
 Tetrapod Zoology, Scientific American Blogs, 27 June 2016, blogs.scientificamerican.com/tetrapod-zoology/if-bigfoot-were-real/.
 Accessed 31 Mar.
 2017.

-Twitter Username (First Name Last Name if known).
+Twitter Username (Group Name or First Name Last Name if known).
 "The entire Tweet."
 Twitter, Day Month Year of Tweet, Time of Tweet, URL.

 Host's Last Name, First Name, narrator/host.
 "Title of Episode."
-Title of Podcast, Episode Number if given, publisher if available, Day Month Year, URL.
-Access date optional.
+Title of Podcast, Season Number if given, Episode Number if given, publisher if available, Day Month Year, URL.
+Accessed Day Month Year.